PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 towards the slave device.
 (And inherent to the I2C protocol the I2C module (Wire.h / Wire.cpp), the slave will send ACK impulses back to the master).

-In version 2, the M5Dualbutton unit is also, via the grove Hub connected to port A of the M5Cardputer.
+In version 2, the mini dualbutton unit is also, via the grove Hub connected to port A of the M5Cardputer.
 This implies that Port A is used for two different tasks:

 ```
   a) I2C communication with the M5Atom Echo;
-   b) reading of button status of the M5Dualbutton unit;
+  b) reading of button status of the mini dualbutton unit;
 ```

 In the initial version there were three types of messages.